 - Charts, graphs, and comparison slides

 This effect goes beyond mere interest.
 Research shows that ‘mixed modality’ learning (presenting information through different mediums) is effective.
-People comprehend information better when shown information in different ways.
+People comprehend information better when shown information in different types.

 Improving visual communication is mostly a matter of when and where.
 Knowing the right time and place for visual communication is half the battle.
 Consider the following:

-- Visual Aids.
-No meeting is complete without a PowerPoint, but take the time to spice it up.
-Reading off a bullet list of business statistics is not particularly enlightening.
+- Visual aids.
+No meeting is complete without PowerPoint presentations, but take the time to spice it up.
+Reading off a list of bullet points containing business statistics is not particularly enlightening.
 That same information, portrayed on a graph, will have far more impact.
 Body language and tone of voice also play an important role, so being relaxed and communicating clearly can help in getting started on a positive note.

 - Front and center.
 Is there one defining statistic or piece of information that your employees need to keep in mind?
 Consider a central display (digital or otherwise) that keeps track of important information.
-If applicable, set a ‘daily goal’ that pairs with your employee incentive program.
+If applicable, set a ‘daily goal’ that voices details of your employee incentive program.

 - Clarity of content.
 Avoid any sort of potentially sensitive or offensive visual content when designing visual aids.
 Always err on the side of caution (it saves HR a lot of paperwork if the worst happens).

 Listening is a critical component of workplace communication.
-Listening — ‘active listening’ — involves engaging with the speaker and working to understand them.
+‘Active listening’ — involves engaging with the speaker and working to understand them.
 True listening is a proactive experience, not a passive one.

 Like other forms of communication, listening has a few rules.
 Consider the following: